-• Resuming practice in a different domain of professional activity from that which had been undertaken previously, for example, a different client group.
+- Extended period away from practice. - Resuming practice in a different domain of professional activity from that which had been undertaken previously, for example, a different client group. - The length of time away from practice is greater than the period of time spent actively practising prior to the break.

-Factors perceived to mitigate risk of loss of competence
+Factors perceived to mitigate the risk of loss of competence

-- Activity that has maintained knowledge and familiarity with contemporary research during the break in practice. - Resuming practice in the same domain of activity as that prior to leaving Aotearoa New Zealand.
+- Extensive experience prior to the break that has consolidated professional competence. - Experience in a related field of endeavour while not engaged in actual practice of psychotherapy. - Activity that has maintained knowledge and familiarity with contemporary research during the break in practice. - Resuming practice in the same domain of activity as that prior to the break in practice.